Let's Go Sightseeing!

 One such weekend in July 2020, we made an impromptu plan to head to Mathura to buy peda.
 (Mathura Peda is a classic Indian sweet made with milk solids & sugar.)

 We hit the road with songs matching the monsoon mood.
 Raindrops bounced off the windscreen.
-On either side of the Yamuna Expressway, lush green fields & trees getting splattered with rain made for a soothing sight.
+On either side of the Yamuna Expressway, lush green fields surrounded us.

 We were also glad the rain hadn’t really created a slippery drive.
 The superb road quality helped us enjoy the relaxed drive.
 We cruised, watching the scenery, listening to songs, and conversing.

-We were a bit anxious about stepping down in the crowded Bazaar but didn’t want to retreat without munching on the pedas.
-So off went N while P waited in the car, watching the rain & hoping N doesn’t return with the darn virus!
-(He didn’t!)
+We were anxious about stepping down in the crowded Bazaar.
+We didn’t want to retreat without munching on the pedas.
+N went off.
+P waited in the car, watching the rain.

 Lal Darvaza